mikeage/dotfiles/README.md

 dotfiles
 ========

 All of my (public) complete dotfiles.
-Includes my .vim plugins and customizations

 Because of the use of submodules, the initial clone should be done via: